Life on the Fringe - 12: Anguish and Heartbreak - Caer to Conchobar Mac Nessa in the Emerald Isle

 The theme of death and re-emergence is always present in Celtic mythology

 Another branch of the Celtic tree.
 In the 5th Century, the Gaels began to migrate across the narrows between Ireland and Scotland as we know them now.
 They took with them their traditions.
-(The Picts who were already there had their own traditions that were more like those of the Welsh to the south west, linked through the southern territory of the Kingdom of Strathclyde, now Cumbria).
+Marie-Louise Sjoestedt investigates.
+(The Picts who were already there had their own traditions that were more like those of the Welsh to the south west, linked through the southern territory of the Kingdom of the Strathclyde Britons, now Cumbria in England, similar to Cymru - pron.
+'Cumra').

 Cobthach Coel, Conaire Mor, Conall CernachLa